LawrenceSB24/Social-Networking-for-Life/README.md

 * Email: lawrs2022@github.com

 #### Diclaimer ####
 Ok.....so I apologize for this.
-At this moment, the user POST method and the GET all users method are the only two working right now.
-Test for thoughts and friends will be commenced shortly, and users cannot retrieve a single user via their id.
+At this moment, the user and thought POST, GET thought and GET all users methods are fully operational.
+Test for DELETE thought and all friend methods will be commenced shortly, and users cannot retrieve a single user via their id.
 I am rectifying this issue and it will be resolved soon.